Your computer shuts down and you receive following error followed by a soft boot interval:

 Identify Conflicting Application

 One or more software installed on your computer uses outdated or incompatible ActiveX/ DLL files.
-Recent history of all installed applications will help identifying malfunctioning program.
+The recent history of all installed applications will help to identify a malfunctioning program.

 Sort all installed applications as per installed datewise from Control Panel > Programs > Programs and Features.